 Using the iPhone and Android app, individuals can decide with whom to share data -- including individuals, organizations, and research institutions and be paid for the data.
-Like the way they receive title for land or car logbook, individuals will be able to receive a title for their data property.
+Like the way they receive a title for a parcel of land or a car logbook, individuals will also be able to receive a title for their data property.
 The app will help to manage your data, consent and in addition to viewing the various marketplace offerings in which you can participate with your data.

 One of the applications or use cases the company will focus on is in healthcare data.
 With the app and/or platform, users can acquire or have right of ownership of personal data including location data, search history, and e-commerce habits, all stored and recorded on the blockchain.

 The user will have the ability to determine their sharing settings such that they can release or deny release to certain other users and specific parties.
 They can sell that data to consumers if willing.
 The company says that the usual cost of transacting personal information is around $400.